 Commentary: We have been asked several times why are we seeing this year as the one where “the end of wild horses as we know them” is not simply another same old same old.
 Over the last 3 years we have been writing about the building blocks of a resource grab, that includes wild horses.
-It has been very difficult to break through the media’s need for “clicks” as they use the fictional headlines and ignore the depth (ie: accelerated removals when they were at the lowest rates since the late 70’s).
+It has been very difficult to break through the media’s need for “clicks” as they use the fictional headlines and ignore the depth (ie: claims of accelerated removals when, in truth, they were at the lowest rates since the late 70’s because those got the headlines).
 If you need a sign that we have at least a clue of what we are talking about, this is it.

 For those of you that want more depth of understanding we are offering a webinar this weekend.
 Information at the bottom of the page in this link: https://wildhorseeducation.org/2017/02/26/the-threats-have-new-meaning/